-What problems can STIs cause for your baby during and after pregnancy?
+What problems can STIs cause during pregnancy?

 - Low birthweight.
-This is when a baby is born weighing less than 5 pounds, 8 ounces
+This is when a baby is born weighing less than 5 pounds, 8 ounces.

 - Miscarriage.
 This is when a baby dies in the womb before 20 weeks of pregnancy.

 - Stillbirth.
 This is when a baby dies in the womb after 20 weeks of pregnancy.

 Having an STI can cause problems for your baby after birth, too, like problems with the eyes, lungs and liver.
 Some of these problems can affect your baby’s entire life, and some can even cause death.
 This is why it’s important to get tested and treated for STIs.
 Treatment before and during pregnancy can help protect your baby from infection.